-Following the selection and tailoring of controls for a system, they should be recorded along with the details of their planned implementation in the system's system security plan annex.
+Following the selection and tailoring of controls for a system, including the identification of any inherited common controls, they should be recorded along with the details of their planned implementation in the system's system security plan annex.
 In addition, and as appropriate, controls should also be recorded in the system's cyber security incident response plan and continuous monitoring plan.